-New York had one of the nation’s slowest-growing state economies last year, according to the latest Gross Domestic Product (GDP) estimates from the federal Bureau of Economic Affairs.
+New York had one of the nation’s slowest-growing state economies last year, according to the latest Gross Domestic Product (GDP) estimates from the federal Bureau of Economic Analysis (BEA).

-The Empire State’s real (inflation-adjusted) GDP, a key measure of economic output, rose in 2016 by just 0.8 percent, data from the Bureau of Economic Affairs show.
+The Empire State’s real (inflation-adjusted) GDP, a key measure of economic output, rose in 2016 by just 0.8 percent, BEA data show.
 That was just over half the nationwide GDP growth of 1.5 percent.

 New York’s 2016 GDP growth ranked 38th out of 50 states, second lowest behind Delaware in the five-state Mideast region.
 It was the weakest economic growth in three years, tracking a similar decline in the national GDP.

 After emerging from the 2007-09 recession at a faster pace than the rest of the country—a product, in large part, of federal policies aimed at resuscitating Wall Street—the state has under-performed the national average in GDP growth every year since 2012, as illustrated by the chart below.